g1stavo/tribute-page/README.md

 Why?
 =============

-This is my resolution for the first freeCodeCamp frontend project, Build a Tribute Page.
-The idea was to build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/NNvBQW/).
+This is my resolution for the first freeCodeCamp frontend project, Build a Tribute Page.The idea was to build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/NNvBQW/).
+I then chose to build a George Harrison tribute page, because he's a great musician from a band that i like, The Beatles.

 [License](https://codepen.io/gustavocsalvador/pen/zEJBdj/license).